Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

   Arjun can find query parameters for URL endpoints

     arjun -i urls

+  ## SubDomainizer
+  SubDomainizer is a tool designed to find hidden subdomains and secrets present is either webpage, Github, and external javascripts present in the given URL.
+This tool also finds S3 buckets, cloudfront URL's

+     python3 SubDomainizer.py -l url.txt

  ### Aquatone
  aqutone is a tool for visual inspection of websites across a large amount of hosts and is convenient  for quickly gaining an overview of HTTP-based     attack surface.